Stuffing Muffins (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you want make the most South Beach Diet friendly or low-glycemic version of Stuffing Muffins with Sausage and Parmesan, choose bread that has the lowest possible amount of sugar.
+I haven’t tried making Stuffing Muffins with a strictly low-carb bread, but I think it would work.
+But this isn’t even too much of a carb splurge for low-carb diet plans if you limit yourself to one muffin; check the nutritional information.
+If you want make the most South Beach Diet friendly version of Stuffing Muffins, choose bread that has the lowest possible amount of sugar.
 South Beach would also recommend you use turkey sausage, and cook the vegetables in olive oil instead of butter.
-However, even if you use low-fat pork sausage and 1 T of butter like I did, this is a pretty diet-friendly recipe for a special occasion.
-This isn’t even too terrible of a splurge for a traditional low-carb diet plans if you limit yourself to one muffin; check the nutritional information.
+However, even if you use low-fat pork sausage and some butter like I did, this is a pretty diet-friendly recipe for a special occasion.

 Find More Recipes Like This One: